moogacs/docs.buf.build/docs/tour/generate-go-code.md

 ## 10.2 Install plugins {#install-plugins}

-You'll be using the `protoc-gen-go` and `protoc-gen-go-grpc` plugins to generate code with `buf generate`, so you'll need to install them:
+You'll use the `protoc-gen-go` and `protoc-gen-go-grpc` plugins to generate code with `buf generate`, so you'll need to install them:

 ```terminal